 What are ASAE Standards?
-ASAE is the professional society for those interested in engineering knowledge and technology for food and agriculture, and related industries and resources.
+ASAE (American Society of Agricultural Engineers) is the professional society for those interested in engineering knowledge and technology for food and agriculture, and related industries and resources.
 Standards are based on experience and research, and they are developed by committees that include qualified people from producer, consumer, and general interest groups.

 This lighting and marking standard applies to all tractors, other self-propelled farm machinery, and towed machinery used for farm operations (for more details see standard ASAE S390.1) which might be driven or towed on any road that is also accessible to the public.

 Self-propelled machines and towed machines are considered separately in the standard.
-The following is only a summary of ASAE Standard 279.10 OCT98 "Lighting and Marking of Agricultural Equipment on Highways," consult the standard for exact details about the specific types of lights and their placement.
+The following is only a summary of ASAE Standard 279.10 OCT98 "Lighting and Marking of Agricultural Equipment on Highways."
+Consult the standard for exact details about the specific types of lights and their placement.

 a.
-General Recommendations for Lighting Self-Propelled Equipment
+General Recommendations for Lighting Self-Propelled Equip[ment

 The standard recommends six features related to lighting self-propelled equipment, which includes tractors.
-The standard defined the proper lateral and vertical placement of lights; in general, lights should be no lower that 3 ft from the ground or more than 10 feet high.
+The standard defined the proper lateral and vertical placement of lights; in general, lights should be no lower that 3 feet above the ground or more than 10 feet high.

-Headlamps. - Two standard headlamps should be mounted at the same height and spaced as far apart as possible, the same distance on either side of the centerline.
+Headlamps - Two standard headlamps should be mounted at the same height and spaced as far apart as possible, the same distance on either side of the centerline.
 The standard also defines how bright headlamps should be.

-Work lamps. - The equipment should be fitted with work lamps.
+Work lamps - The equipment should be fitted with work lamps.
 Rear-facing work lamps should not be used on the highway, but others should be used to illuminate the area near the equipment on its sides and front.

-Taillights. - Two red taillights should be mounted at the same height, as far apart as possible, and the same distance on either side of the centerline.
-Taillights should be at least 3 feet from the ground and not more that ten feet.
+Tail lights - Two red tail lights should be mounted at the same height, as far apart as possible, the same distance on either side of the centerline.
+Tail lights should be set at least 3 feet above the ground and not more that ten feet high.

-Warning Lights. - Extra-wide vehicles (12 ft or more) should have flashing amber lights marking the sides of the vehicle to reduce the danger of sideswipes.
+Warning Lights - Extra-wide vehicles (12 feet or more) should have flashing amber lights marking the sides of the vehicle to reduce the danger of sideswipes.
 The lamps should flash in unison at 60 to 85 times per minute.

-Turn Indicators. - In addition to the red taillights, the equipment should carry turn indicators.
-When a turn indicator is on, the warning light on the side of the flashing turn signal should flash faster, up to 110 flashes per minute, while the warning light on the side opposite the turn should burn steady and not flash.
+Turn Indicators - In addition to the red taillights, the equipment should carry turn indicators.
+When a turn indicator is on, the warning light on the same side as the flashing turn signal should flash faster, up to 110 flashes per minute, while the warning light on the side opposite the turn should burn steady and not flash so as to mark the edge of the equipment without causing confusion to drivers behind the tractor/equipment.

-Seven-terminal Receptacle. - Details of the seven-terminal receptacle, for machines commonly used with equipment, are defined in the standard.
+Seven-terminal Receptacle - Details of the seven-terminal receptacle for machines commonly used with equipment are defined in the standard.
 Towed equipment needs to have the matching seven-pin plug.
 The wiring of the plug and receptacle are described in the standard.